Victor-chiemerie/Leaderboard/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+If you like this project please star⭐️ the project.

-If you like this project...
+[Joshua Lyngdoh](https://github.com/joshualyngdoh) has been of tremendous help so far.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>